rmsk2/rustpwman/README.md

 ## The Entry menu

 This menu contains all operations that are supported with respect to entries.
+If any entry is modified then the title of the entry list is changed from `Entries` to `Entries *` until the file is saved.
+I.e. if the header is `Entries *` then there are unsaved changes.

 ### Edit entry